-Other income, net relates to amortized discounts relating to liability for our exclusive rights purchased from Baidu, unrealized gain on marketable securities and in addition to foreign exchange loss/(gain).
+Other income, net relates to unrealized gain on marketable securities, foreign exchange loss/(gain) and reimbursement from the depositary for our expenses incurred in connection with the establishment and maintenance of the ADS program.

 Our reporting currency is the U.S. dollar, while certain of our subsidiaries have functional currencies other than the U.S. dollar, such as the Renminbi and the Hong Kong dollar.
 Transactions in other currencies are recorded at the rates of exchange prevailing when the transactions occur.
 Transaction gains and losses are recognized in the consolidated statements of operations.